KSundstrom/KSundstrom.github.io/cmdline_course.md

 redirects the output, and thus `> text.utf8.txt` redirects the result of the conversion into the file `text.utf8.txt`.

-`cat text.utf8.txt` returns the text content of the text file, and the `|` ‘pipes’ the output to the following command, i.e. to the translation command `tr -s "[:space:][:punct:]" "\n"`, in which `"[:space:][:punct:]"` indicates what we want to replace, i.e. the so-called Posix classes of all whitespace and punctuation characters, and `"\n"` indicates what we want to translate these characters into, i.e. into newlines.
+`cat text.utf8.txt` returns the text content of the text file, and the `|` pipes the output to the following command, i.e. to the translation command `tr -s "[:space:][:punct:]" "\n"`, in which `"[:space:][:punct:]"` indicates what we want to replace, i.e. the so-called Posix classes of all whitespace and punctuation characters, and `"\n"` indicates what we want to translate these characters into, i.e. into newlines.
 The option `-s` squeezes